OpenBB-finance/OpenBB/website/content/sdk/reference/qa/hist.md

 ---
 title: hist
-description: This page provides a detailed guide on the usage of the 'openbb.qa.hist' function from OpenBB.
+description: "This page provides a detailed guide on the usage of the 'openbb.qa.hist'" function from OpenBB.
 This function is utilized for plotting histograms of data, particularly from a Pandas DataFrame.
 It also includes parameters, returns, and examples for a better understanding.